amiisshhh/DAA-ASSIGNMENT/README.md

 • Generally Red-Black recoloring is more required in Tree balancing operation.
 • Red nodes can only have “Black” children.

 Rules for Red-Black Trees :
 Every node has a color either red or black.
 The root of the tree is always black.
 There are no two adjacent red nodes (A red node cannot have a red parent or red child).
 Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.
 All leaf nodes are black nodes.

+#Rotations in Red Black Trees :
+In rotation operation, the positions of the nodes of a subtree are interchanged.
+Rotation operation is used for maintaining the properties of a red-black tree when they are violated by other operations such as insertion and deletion.